 A truly converted child will not lose the desire to be baptized.
 God works in a true Christian’s heart to promote the desire for obedience (Philippians 1:6; 2:13).
 By contrast, a child who loses interest in baptism and obedience to the Lord was simply never truly converted.
 In such cases, time proves the child never should have been baptized at all.

 These things are not to be rushed.
 Genuine conversion and lifelong discipleship to Christ are infinitely more important than early baptism.
 Thus, we believe there is wisdom in the general practice of postponing baptism until the early to mid-teen years, at the earliest.

 We want your baptism to be meaningful to you and for you to pursue it with excellence unto the Lord.
 Preparation starts with the article that you are now reading.
 We want you to understand our approach to baptism before you proceed and are available for any questions you may have.

 If you still wish to be baptized, we ask you to prepare a written testimony with three sections: (1) how you came to be convicted of sin and your need for Christ; (2) your conversion to Christ; and (3) the things you see in your life that are consistent with biblical salvation.
-Our pastor will gladly review your testimony with you before scheduling you for baptism.
+Our elders will gladly review your testimony with you before scheduling you for baptism.